-- Accessible — If you’re using a 508-tested and UX (User Experience) tested design system, you can trust that you’ll be creating accessible websites, because the creators of the system have already done the testing for you.
+- Accessible — If you’re using an accessibility-tested design system, you can trust that you have the tools to build accessible websites, because the creators of the system have already done much of the testing for you.

-- Compliant — The 21st Century Integrated Digital Experience Act requires the use of the U.S. Web Design System (USWDS), which was created to meet the needs of federal agencies that provide digital resources.
+- Compliant — The website standards say that agencies should use the U.S. Web Design System (USWDS), which was created to meet the unique needs of federal websites and digital services.

 - Efficient — Well-maintained design systems are usually tested for speed, efficiency, and compatibility with recent technology.
 You can usually find statistics and information about a design system’s size and performance on their website.

 Although using a design system can take a lot of guesswork out of building the best site possible, you will need to make sure you’re choosing the right one before you get started.
 Here are some things to do before you start using a design system: